jlbali/typescript_node_react_crud/README.md

 - develop a NodeJS and SQLite version, in parallel, with adaptable DAO objects.
 - develop client React using maybe React/Redux.

+- Develop a TodoApp, starting from server.
+Using Sequelize and maybe Mongoose/MongoDB.